pooby/Weather-Forecast-Notifications/README.md

 Parses the JSON result for:
 general weather info (rain, snow), temperature, humidity, and wind.

-Then, sends the results via AWS SNS.
+Then, sends the results via AWS SNS to any subscribers.

 ## Setup:
 Requires: